dfb/word-game-solvers/README.md

 # word-game-solvers
-For fun: tools to help you solve the daily World
+For fun: tools to help you solve word puzzles